status-im/swarms/ideas/163-support-erc721.md

 ## Product Overview

+ERC721 tokens, or non-fungible tokens (NFTs), represent unique assets on the blockchain.
+The ability to use rare digial assets as a store of value has spawned a large market of digital collectibles.

 With 100+ digital collectibles on the market and a combined sales volume greater than $50MM, it's important that we allow users to access their NFT collections inside Status right alongside their ETH and ERC20 tokens.

 The two primary cases we need to support are:
 1. Having my existing collectibles in my Status wallet
 2. Buying or receiving new collectibles and seeing them in my Status wallet

-Additional use cases may focus on gifting collectibles from one user to another, as well as sending collectibles in a chat.
+Additional use cases may focus on gifting collectibles from one user to another, or sending collectibles in a chat.

 ### Product Description